-The State Revenue Legislation Amendment (Tax Concessions) Bill 2006 implements land tax changes announced in the 2006-2007 budget.
+The State Revenue Legislation Amendment (Tax Concessions) Bill 2006 implements land tax changes announced in the 2006-2007 Budget.

 The bill also clarifies and extends a number of concessions from State taxes.

-The bill amends the Duties Act 1997, the Gaming Machine Tax Act 2001, the Land Tax Management Act 1956, the Valuation of Land Act 1916, and the Taxation Administration Act 1996.
+The bill makes amendments to the Duties Act 1997 the Gaming Machine Tax Act 2001, the Land Tax Management Act 1956, the Valuation of Land Act 1916 and the Taxation Administration Act 1996.

 I will deal first with amendments relating to land tax.